nevr-ts/nevr/packages/nevr/README.md

 - 🔐 **Built-in authentication** — [Better Auth](https://better-auth.com) integration with OAuth, sessions, JWT
 - 🔌 **Framework agnostic** — Works with Express, Hono, and more
 - 🗄️ **Database agnostic** — Prisma driver included, more coming soon
-- 🧩 **Plugin system** — Extend with auth, timestamps, or custom plugins
+- 🧩 **Plugin system** — Extend with auth, timestamps, or custom plugins and more
 - ⚡ **Zero config** — Sensible defaults, full customization when needed
 - 📦 **Auto-generated clients** — Type-safe API clients for your frontend